-Attribute alias equivalent name(s) of this named type 0 CharacterString Attribute isAbstract indicates if instances of this named type can exists in a geographic data set.
+Role Name Name Description Mult Туре Remarks Class S100_FC_NamedType abstract base class that defines the common properties for feature types and information types - - abstract class Attribute isAbstract indicates if instances of this named type can exist in a geographic data set.
 Abstract types cannot be instantiated but serve as base classes for other (non-abstract) types.
-1 Boolean Role definitionReference the link to the source of the definition 01 FC_DefinitionReference Role attributeBinding list of bindings to feature attributes which describe the characteristic of this named type.
-0 S100_FC_AttributeBinding Aggregation Role informationBinding list of bindings to information types that can be associated to this named type.
-0 S100_FC_InfoBinding Aggregation
+1 Boolean Role attributeBinding list of bindings to attributes which describe the characteristic of this named type.
+0 S100_FC_AttributeBinding Aggregation